 We recommend that you arrange for regular outgoings e.g. service charges, maintenance contracts etc. to be paid by standing order or direct debit.
 However where we are managing the property, by prior written agreement we may make payment of certain bills on your behalf, provided such bills are received in your name at our office, and that sufficient funds are held to your credit.

-We will arrange for the transfer of Council Tax and utility accounts to the Tenant.
-Meter readings will be taken, allowing your closing gas and electricity accounts to be drawn up.
-All these matters we will handle for you, however British Telecom will require instructions directly from both the Landlord and the Tenant.
+We will arrange for the transfer of Council Tax and Water to the Contract Holder.
+Meter readings will need to be taken by yourself, allowing your closing gas and electricity accounts to be drawn up.

-It is most important that an inventory of contents and schedule of condition be prepared, in order to avoid misunderstanding or dispute at the end of a tenancy.
+It is most important that an inventory of contents and schedule of condition be prepared, in order to avoid misunderstanding or dispute at the end of the Standard Contract.
 Without such safeguards, it will be impossible for the Landlord to prove any loss, damage, or significant deterioration of the property or contents.
-In order to provide a complete Service, we will if required arrange for a member of staff to prepare an inventory and schedule of condition, at the cost quoted in our Agency Agreement.
+In order to provide a complete Service, we will arrange for a member of staff to prepare an inventory and schedule of condition, at the cost quoted in our Agency Agreement.